Murvana7/Snake-Game/README.md

 - Food spawns at random grid positions

-E- ating food increases score and snake length
+- Eating food increases score and snake length

-Collision with walls or itself ends the game
+- Collision with walls or itself ends the game

-High score is stored using local storage
+- High score is stored using local storage